vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 #include <vk_initializers.h>
 ```
 Unlike in the other files, in this one we include a few more things.
 We include both `<SDL.h>` and `<SDL_vulkan.h>`.
-SDL.h holds the main SDL library data  for opening a window and input, while SDL_vulkan.h holds the vulkan-specific flags and functionality for opening a vulkan-compatible window and other vulkan-specific things.
+SDL.h holds the main SDL library data  for opening a window and input, while SDL_vulkan.h holds the Vulkan-specific flags and functionality for opening a Vulkan-compatible window and other Vulkan-specific things.

 vk_engine.cpp, line 10